Break-A-Scene: Extracting Multiple Concepts from a Single Image: Implementation Details

 We based our method, as well as the baselines (except ELITE \cite{Wei2023ELITEEV}) on Stable Diffusion V2.1 \cite{Rombach2021HighResolutionIS} implementations of the HuggingFace diffusers library \cite{von-platen-etal-2022-diffusers}.
 For ELITE, we used the official implementation by the authors \cite{ELITE-implmentation} that used Stable Diffusion V1.4, which we had to use because their encoders were trained on this model embeddings.
 In addition to these four baselines, many concurrent works were proposed recently, as detailed in \Cref{tab:previous_methods_overview_full}, none of which tackles the problem of extracting \emph{multiple concepts} from a \emph{single image}.

-As explained in \Cref{sec:method}, our method is divided into two stages: in the first stage we optimize only the text embeddings with a high learning rate of $5e^{-4}$, while in the second stage, we train both the UNet weights, and the text encoder weights with a small learning rate of $2e^{-6}$.
+As explained in Section 3 of the main paper, our method is divided into two stages: in the first stage we optimize only the text embeddings with a high learning rate of $5e^{-4}$, while in the second stage, we train both the UNet weights, and the text encoder weights with a small learning rate of $2e^{-6}$.
 For both stages, we used Adam optimizer \cite{Kingma2014AdamAM} with $\beta_1 = 0.9, \beta_2 = 0.99$ and a weight decay of $1e^{-8}$.
 For all of our experiments, we used $400$ training steps for each one of the stages, which we found to work well empirically.
 When applying the masked version of the baselines, we used the corresponding learning rate and optimized parameters as our method.
+We performed the union-sampling in both of the training stages.

 The UNet of the Stable Diffusion models consisted of a series of self-attention layers followed by cross-attention layers that inject the textual information into the image formation process.
 This is done in various resolutions of ${8, 16, 32, 64}$.
 As was shown in \cite{Hertz2022PrompttoPromptIE}, these cross-attention layers also control the layout of the generated scene, and can be utilized for generating images with the same structure but with different semantics, or edit generated images.
-As explained in \Cref{sec:method}, we utilize these cross-attention maps for disentangling between the learned concepts.
+As explained in Section 3 of the main paper, we utilize these cross-attention maps for disentangling between the learned concepts.
 To this end, we average all the cross-attention maps corresponding to each one of the newly-added personalized tokens at resolution $16 \times 16$, which was shown by \cite{Hertz2022PrompttoPromptIE} to contains most of the semantics, and normalized them to range $[0, 1]$.
 For brevity, we refer to this normalized averages cross-attention map as $CA_{\theta}(v_i, z_t)$, the cross-attention map between the token $v_i$ and the noisy latent $z_t$.